• Why Companies Use Self-Billing

 Key Takeaways

 Self-billing is common in retail supply chains, agriculture, construction, and some platform marketplaces.
+The IRS still expects the supplier to maintain records of all income regardless of who generates the invoice document.

 Why Companies Use Self-Billing